There are four major changes to the rules around farm class for the 2013 and following tax years:

 • an application is made each year by October 31.

 Additional conditions apply.
-For more detail, please see the fact sheet on Classifying Land Used for a Retired Farmer’s Dwelling.
+For more detail, please see Classifying Land Used for a Retired Farmer’s Dwelling.

 If all the conditions are met, a retired farmer’s dwelling in the ALR and in a rural taxation area will only be taxable for school purposes.